In general, most people don’t even bother looking into buying Rental Properties – the Stock Market is king when it comes to investing.

-For the first few years, $2,472.73 will likely be close to your total return, if not more.
+For the first few years, $2,472.73 will likely be close to your total return, if not more – so you won’t be paying much taxes on your rental property, and may even get a refund.
 However, as you start to increase rent, profits will increase, meaning your yearly taxes will as well.

-Let’s assume Income taxes are 32%, and Capital Gains taxes are 15%.
-That would mean you owe $43,558.47 in taxes once you sell the house.
+Let’s again assume Income taxes are 24%, and Capital Gains taxes are 15%.
+That would mean you owe $34,517.60 in taxes, once you sell the house.

 Compounding Your Rental Properties’ Returns

-As stated before, just the income you’ll get from rent paying tenants is about 10.5% per year, which is higher than you’ll get in the market.
+As stated before, just the income you’ll get from rent-paying tenants is about 10.5% in year 1, which is higher than you’ll get in the market.

-This is because in the stock market, your returns are automatically reinvested, while that is not true when you invest in Rental Properties.
+This contradiction is due to the fact that in the stock market, your returns are automatically reinvested, which causes your earnings to compound.
+This is not true of Rental Properties.

-So, in the stock market, you’ll earn 8% of the combined total of your initial investment and profits, while with Rental Properties you’ll only earn the 10.5% on your INITIAL investment, plus whatever you get from rent increases.
+So basically, in the stock market, you’ll earn 8% of the combined total of your initial investment AND profits, while with Rental Properties you’ll only earn 10.5% on your INITIAL investment, plus whatever you get from rent increases.

-However, you can easily change that by investing your rental returns into the stock market.
+However, you can easily change that by simply taking your rental returns and investing them into the stock market yourself.

-This makes your rental income increase exponentially, similar to how stocks do – although the return on your rental income you put into the stock market will only be 8% instead of 10.5%.
+This makes your rental income increase exponentially, similar to how stocks do – although the return on the rental income you put into the stock market will only be 8% instead of 10.5%.